Skip to main content

 When enabled, parsed documents will be automatically indexed in the SGP Knowledge Base, accessible via the Knowledge Base UI for semantic search and retrieval.

-Step 4: View parsed output
+Step 4: View parsed & extracted output

 • parseResultId: Unique identifier for the parsing result